apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

     **New in 3.5.5:**
     Specifies the file path to a JKS containing the local credentials to be used for SSL connections, and the password to unlock the file.

+* *zookeeper.ssl.keyStore.passwordPath* :
+    **New in 3.8.0:**
+    Specifies the file path which contains the keystore password

 * *zookeeper.ssl.trustStore.location and zookeeper.ssl.trustStore.password* :
     **New in 3.5.5:**
     Specifies the file path to a JKS containing the remote credentials to be used for SSL connections, and the password to unlock the file.

+* *zookeeper.ssl.trustStore.passwordPath* :
+    **New in 3.8.0:**
+    Specifies the file path which contains the truststore password

 * *zookeeper.ssl.keyStore.type* and *zookeeper.ssl.trustStore.type*:
     **New in 3.5.5:**